uhmgreyhats/competitions/11-3-17:NCL-Fall-2017-Regular-Season/Scanning/Hidden_Treasure/README.md

 4. SKY-SAOL-7738
 5. SKY-PWLI-3141

+## Walkthroughs
+I used [disearch](https://github.com/maurosoria/dirsearch) in combination with `rockyou.txt` and `dirbuster`'s wordlist.

 ## After
-http://treasure.cityinthe.cloud/desktop10/flag3.txt was the route for flag3.
+http://treasure.cityinthe.cloud/desktop10d/flag3.txt was the route for flag3.